JKS46/VTU-cgpa-sgpa-calculator/README.md

-# Boiler-plate

-Starting template for basic web page
+# VTU - SGPA and CGPA calculator for 2018 scheme ECE branch